cillyk/GE1-Assignment/readme.md

 A futuristic fish tank that acts as a speaker/visualizer

 I wish to create a futuristic fish tank in unity
-I want the fish to look futuristic and contain moving fish I wish to use music to change the coloursand appearence of the fish and tank with the eat of the music
+I want the fish to look futuristic and contain moving fish that are generated I wish to have music playing
+I want to have the appearence of the tank cchnage with the music I want the fish to change path b ased on the music

 # Instructions for use